 Are you looking for a cooling fan for your industrial operation?
 We’re in the business of helping to answer the numerous questions that develop when it comes time to choose a new fan or blower.
 Here are a few of the most common questions we get from people at this point in the decision making process.

 How much heat am I generating?

 In order to determine the airflow that is needed to cool the system you must conduct a thermal analysis.
 The origin and amount of heat generated inside a piece of equipment or during a process is measured by using one or a combination of six different types of sensors and other devices.

 Data delivered from these sensors can indicate where heat problems exist while helping to map the necessary airflow to provide cooling.
 Once the amount of airflow is determined, the cooling air path is mapped using sensors and software to ensure that all major sources of heat receive the air required to adequately cool them.

-Comparative Characteristics of Ball Bearing and Sleeve Bearings
+What are Ball Bearing and Sleeve Bearing Fans?

 The biggest factor facing the longevity and efficiency of cooling fan motors inevitably concerns the ability of equipment to handle demands of friction and heat stress.
 A cooling dc fan motor could theoretically be in operation around the clock and in place for a longer overall lifespan than most other industrial equipment.